mdechatech/CharTweener/README.md

 #### Features
 - Tween position, rotation, scale, and color.
 Includes the special transform extensions like DOPunch, DOShake
 - Controlled like normal tweens.
 Kill, SetDelay, SetLoops, etc. work.
 Sequences work.
 - If you tween a character at an index that doesn't exist, the tween still happens.
-For example, you could oscillate the first 100 characters of an input field and the animation will happen as the user types in characters.
+For example, you could oscillate the first 100 characters of an empty input field and the animation will happen as the user types in characters.

 #### Limitations
 - Large performance overhead; may not be suitable on low-end mobile devices or very long text.
 - Doesn't work with per-material properties such as Outline, Glow, Underlay.
-- **Only works when Start() is called; you cannot tween characters in the same frame that the TextMeshPro component is enabled!**
+- **Only works once Start is called; you cannot tween characters in the same frame that the TextMeshPro component is enabled for the first time!**

 ## Installation
 - Have [DOTween](http://dotween.demigiant.com/index.php) and [TextMeshPro](https://assetstore.unity.com/packages/essentials/beta-projects/textmesh-pro-84126) installed in your project.